MaxelerTechnologies/Smith-Waterman/README.md

 To compile the application, run:

-    make RUNRULE="<ProfileName>"
+    ./build.sh -p "<ProfileName>" -t build

+Default Profile Name is `Simulation`.

-If would like to remove the distributed maxfiles before recompiling the application run the following command before compilation:
+If you would like to remove the distributed maxfiles, jars and binaries before recompiling the application run the following command before compilation:

-    make RUNRULE="<ProfileName>" distclean
+    ./build.sh -p "<ProfileName>" -t distclean

-## Makefile targets
+## Build targets

 ### build